-- Perform complex chemical, biochemical, biological, bacteriological, and physical analyses of potable wastewater. - Analyze the results of such test and make appropriate recommendations for plant operations. - ➤ Research, analyze, and summarize data, and prepare and present accurate and reliable reports containing findings and recommendations. - ➤ Perform in-depth inspections of commercial users. - ➤ Assemble data and prepare reports and Notices of Violation and maintain records of testing and findings. - Read and interpret a variety of meters, gauges, and recording charts. - > Use and perform calibration and minor maintenance and repair on a variety of laboratory equipment.
+- ➤ Perform chemical, biochemical, biological, bacteriological, and physical analyses of wastewater and reclaimed water. - ➤ Analyze the results of such test and make appropriate recommendations for plant operations. - ➤ Research, analyze, and summarize data, and prepare and present accurate and reliable reports containing findings and recommendations. - ➤ Read and interpret a variety of meters, gauges, and recording charts. - ➤ General knowledge of laboratory terminology, equipment, and procedures; arithmetic, including proportions, percentages and decimals, and college algebra.
+Make basic to complex arithmetic computations. - ➤ Ability to follow oral, written, and graphic instructions.
+Understand, interpret, follow, and successfully communicate both orally and in writing, pertinent department policies and procedures. - ➤ Learn to perform routine laboratory work, set up, adjust, clean, and perform minor maintenance and calibration on laboratory equipment. - Maintain attention to detail and accuracy while meeting critical deadlines. - ➤ Work with or without minimal available supervision.

-- Interpret, apply, and explain applicable federal, state, and local policies, laws, and regulations. - ➤ Understand, interpret, follow, and successfully communicate both orally and in writing, pertinent department policies and procedures. - Analyze data and information using established criteria to determine consequences and to identify and select alternatives. - ➤ Make accurate arithmetic and statistical computations. - Organize and prioritize a variety of projects and multiple tasks in an effective and timely manner; organize own work, set priorities, maintain attention to detail and accuracy while meeting critical deadlines. - > Understand and follow oral and written instructions. - ➤ Maintain attention to detail and accuracy while meeting critical deadlines. - ➤ Operate modern office equipment including computer equipment and specialized software applications programs. - Organize, maintain, and update office database and records systems. - ➤ Identify and take appropriate action when unusual operating problems occur. - Use English effectively to communicate in person, over the telephone, and in writing. - ➤ Use tact, initiative, prudence, and independent judgement within general policy and legal guidelines. - Establish and maintain effective working relationships with those contacted in the course of the work. - ➤ Work unusual shifts, weekends, evenings, and holidays when required, mandatory weekend rotation.
+- Maintain manual and automated logs, records, reports, and charts. - ➤ Follow department policies and procedures related to assigned duties. - Organize and prioritize a variety of projects and multiple tasks in an effective and timely manner. - ➤ Operate modern office equipment including computer equipment and specialized software applications programs. - ➤ Effectively communicate in person, over the telephone, and in writing. - ➤ Use tact, initiative, prudence, and independent judgment within general policy and legal guidelines. - Establish and maintain effective working relationships with those contacted in the course of the work, both employees and the public. - ➤ Perform work in confined spaces, following required confined space entry procedures. - ▶ Plan, direct, and coordinate the work of staff in water/wastewater operations. - ➤ Interpret and apply industry practices. - ➤ Keep a variety of accurate records and reports and knowledge of LIMS (Computerized Maintenance Management Software). - ➤ Work shifts, weekends, evenings, and holidays when required, mandatory weekend rotation.